pc2/HPCC_FPGA/README.md

 The generated documentation will be placed in `docs/html` and `docs/latex`.
 To view the HTML documentation, open `docs/html/index.html` with a internet browser.

+A more general documentation is maintained using Sphinx.
+It can be generated using the makefile provided in the `docs/` folder.
+In this documentation a more general description of the benchmarks and how to use them is given.
+To generate the HTML documentation, execute the commands below:

+    cd docs
+    make html

 ## Custom Kernels